GrayPockets/EnvoyQuestList_Cooks/README.md

-# GrayPockets - Envoy Quest List - Fixes
+# GrayPockets - Envoy Quest List - Cooks

 ## Description

-This mod fixes several items in Envoy Quest List"
+This mod cooks several items in "Envoy Quest List"

-* Display City-State city-name instead of City-State Civilization name for City-States that are renamed
+* Display City-State City-name instead of City-State Civilization-name for City-States that are renamed

 ## Requirements